-2.1 Relevant Literature
+2.1.
+Relevant literature

-For anybody who wants to survey the state of the art in this area, we first note that even though the literature on the broad area of ship emissions is immense, it is mostly centered on aspects that concern issues such as ship design, technology, propulsion, fuels, combustion, and the impact of emissions on weather and climate.
+For anybody who wants to survey the state-of-the-art in this area, we first note that even though the literature on the broad area of ship emissions is immense, it is mostly centered on aspects that concern issues such as ship design, technology, propulsion, fuels, combustion, and the impact of emissions on weather and climate.

 The 59th session of IMO's Maritime Environment Protection Committee (MEPC 59, July 2009) alone had 65 submissions on ship emissions by IMO member states and observer organizations.
-MEPC 60 (March 2010) had 64 submissions.
+MEPC 60 (March 2010) had 64 submissions and MEPC 61 (September-October 2010) had 59 submissions.
 We collected and reviewed a large number of such documents, by focusing on relations linking parameters such as engine type and horsepower to produced emissions of various exhaust gases, and to various other reported statistics (for instance, bunker consumption).
-Among the number of related IMO documents, perhaps the most seminal one from 2000 to mid-2008 was IMO (2000), in which an international consortium led by Marintek (Norway) delivered a report on GHG emissions from ships which included an estimation of the 1996 emissions inventory and the examination of emission reduction possibilities through technical, operational and market-based approaches.
-In 2008, the report of Phase 1 on the updated IMO 2000 study on GHG emissions from ships was presented (Buhaug et al, 2008).
+Among the number of related IMO documents, perhaps the most seminal one from 2000 to mid-2008 was the 2000 IMO Study [1] in which an international consortium led by Marintek (Norway) delivered a report on GHG emissions from ships which included an estimation of the 1996 emissions inventory and the examination of emission reduction possibilities through technical, operational, and market-based approaches.
+In 2008, the report of Phase 1 on the updated IMO 2000 study on GHG emissions from ships was presented [2].

-Furthermore, outside IMO documents, detailed methodologies for constructing fuel-based inventories of ship emissions have been published amongst others by Corbett and Köhler (2003), Endresen et al (2003, 2007), Eyring et al (2005), and in Psaraftis and Kontovas (2009).
+Furthermore, outside IMO documents, detailed methodologies for constructing fuel-based inventories of ship emissions have been published amongst others by Corbett and Köhler [3], Endresen et al. [4, 5], Eyring et al. [6] and in Psaraftis and Kontovas [7, 8].
 All these documents include detailed methodologies on calculating emissions and provide the basic relations that will be used in our estimations.

-In spite of this immense literature, to our knowledge little or nothing has been published on the links between emissions and logistics.
-The IMO approach is, by definition, ship-centered, and no consideration to other components of the supply chain, such as ports for instance, or to the entire chain itself, is given.
+In spite of this immense literature, to our knowledge, little has been published on the links between emissions and logistics.
+The IMO approach is, by definition, shipcentered, and no consideration to other components of the supply chain, such as ports for instance, or to the entire chain itself, is given.
 The situation at the other end of the spectrum is similar: very little or nothing in the maritime logistics literature deals with emissions, most papers dealing with traditional cost and service criteria.

-2.2 Fuel Consumption
+2.2.
+Fuel consumption